nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [Create ReadWriteMany PersistentVolumeClaims on your Kubernetes Cluster 🌟](https://medium.com/asl19-developers/create-readwritemany-persistentvolumeclaims-on-your-kubernetes-cluster-3a8db51f98e3) Kubernetes allows us to provision our PersistentVolumes dynamically using PersistentVolumeClaims.
 Pods treat these claims as volumes.
 The access mode of the PVC determines how many nodes can establish a connection to it.
 We can refer to the resource provider’s docs for their supported access modes.
 - [Digital Ocean: Kuberntes PVC ReadWriteMany access mode alternative](https://www.digitalocean.com/community/questions/kuberntes-pvc-readwritemany-access-mode-alternative)

-## Non-production Kubernetes Local Installers
+## Non-production Kubernetes Local Installers.
+Kubernetes distributions for local environments
 * [Minikube](https://github.com/kubernetes/minikube) A tool that makes it easy to run Kubernetes locally inside a Linux VM.
 It's aimed on users who want to just test it out or use it for development.
 It cannot spin up a production cluster, it's a one node machine with no high availability.
     * [murchie85.github.io: Installling minikube](https://murchie85.github.io/Kubernetes.html)
     * [itnext.io: How to experiment locally on Kubernetes with minikube and your local Dockerfiles](https://itnext.io/how-to-experiment-locally-on-kubernetes-with-minikube-and-your-local-dockerfiles-48833fcd90c9)